Chart Color Schemes

 Robertson - Fitzroy Falls has seen population growth performance typically on par with national averages when looking at short and medium term trends

-However, all migration factors including interstate and natural growth were positive influences.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the area's population is projected to decrease by 313 persons.
-However, certain age cohorts are expected to grow, notably the 85 and over age group, which is projected to expand by 57 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the area's population expected to shrink by 313 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to expand by 57 people.

 Frequently Asked Questions - Population